High-Protein Diet Benefits, Drawbacks, Guidelines, FAQs and More

 2. Helps manage your weight by filling you up

-Although some research studies show conflicting results regarding high-protein diets versus low-protein diets for maintaining an ideal weight or losing weight fast, there’s plenty evidence that protein helps make you feel full and can prevent overeating.
+Although some research studies show conflicting results regarding high-protein diets versus low-protein diets for maintaining an ideal weight or losing weight fast, there’s plenty of evidence that protein helps make you feel full and can prevent overeating.

-Studies show that controlled calorie intake in association with a moderately high protein intake can be an effective and practical weight-loss strategy.
+Studies show that controlled calorie intake in association with a moderately high protein intake can be an effective and practical weight loss strategy.

 Some of the reasons this is true?
 Protein functions to increase satiety to a greater extent than carbohydrates or fats, helping prevent overeating and snacking.